Easy delicious Gazpacho soup, perfect for a hot summer day when you don't want much to eat, but need something refreshing and crisp.

-Easy delicious Gazpacho recipe.
-Is there a dish recreates summer more eloquently than Gazpacho?
-Probably not, for this ancient Andalusian soup is made with only the freshest, warm weather ingredients and then served cold, preferably over ice, for a truly refreshing and satisfying summer meal.
+Is there a dish that recreates summer more eloquently than Gazpacho?
+Probably not, for this ancient Andalusian soup is made with only fresh ingredients and then served cold, preferably over ice, the next day, for a truly refreshing and satisfying summer meal.
 It is the perfect way to get your fresh veggies into your diet if you find eating lots of veg a pain!

 Gazpacho is the only cold soup that I have made.
 There is something about its bold flavours that brings to mind Bloody Mary cocktails, yet, despite being alcohol free, it is far more complex than that.
 It is simple and quick to prepare but the chilling is essential, the flavours need time to mingle and, like a Moussaka is best at room temperature, so the Gazpacho is best served cold, cold, cold.